svhawkins/B-Minor-Compiler/README.txt

  verbose flag makes it so the symbol table wont exit scopes, so ALL symbols seen throughout the ast remain until destruciton

+- symbol table now has additional field: top top keeps track of the topmost table IN SCOPE regardless of verbose status. also makes the code easier to read/shorter.

+  this makes for correct current scope lookups when verbose

+- symbol table has the following functions added: symbol_table_scope_lookup_at(Symbol_table* st, const char* name, int index) looks up a name in the symbol table given the index of indicated table. symbol_table_scope_lookup_all(Symbol_table* st, const char* name) looks up a name by going through ALL hash tables (not just the ones in scope!) symbol_table_scope_lookup only goes through the in-scope tables, as indicated by st->top.

 BRANCHES:

 DONEstack: